pandeysoni/pandeysoni.github.io/content/posts/2019-09-06-scrape-website-using-puppeteer-in-node-js.md

 ## Conclusion

-There is other modules (cheerio, cypress etc.) available for scrapping.
-Puppeteer is one good option for scrapping the data and we can actually observe the website and map the data into JSON.
+There are other modules (cheerio, cypress etc.) available for scrapping.
+Puppeteer is a good option for scrapping the data and we can actually observe the website and map the data into JSON.